Abstract

 post-parameters &optional request => alist

 Returns an alist of all POST parameters (as provided via the request's body).
 The car of each element of this list is the parameter's name while the cdr is its value.
 The elements of this list are in the same order as they were within the request's body.
-See alsoPOST-PARAMETER
+See alsoPOST-PARAMETER.

 [Special variable]